MurtazaMajid/Awam-Asist-Citizen-Services-Navigation-RAG-Chatbot/README.md

 It does not generate answers from the LLM's training data.
 It retrieves the most relevant chunks from a curated knowledge base of official Pakistani government sources, passes them to the LLM as context, and instructs the model to answer only from that context.
 This means the answers are grounded, verifiable, and traceable back to a real source.

-The chatbot currently covers eight categories of government services and is deployed as a live REST API that any frontend or mobile application can connect to.
+The chatbot currently covers 15 categories of government services and is deployed as a live REST API that any frontend or mobile application can connect to.

 ---